 So, no happy ending in sight and apparently little chance of Putin’s slimmed down entourage of sycophants and ideologues doing anything to be rid of him.

-(*French exclamation usually translated as FUCK!, although it literally means whore)
+(*French exclamation often translated as FUCK!, although it literally means whore, and the two words, Putin and Putain, are pronounced the same In French)